 Heritage Surf and Sport is South Jersey’s premiere surf, skate and apparel retail destination.
-The shop was founded over 45 years ago by East Coast Hall of Famer and renowned surfboard shaper Dan Heritage.
+The shop was founded in 1962 by East Coast Hall of Famer and renowned surfboard shaper Dan Heritage.
 The shop’s birthplace was in Sea Isle City New Jersey, where it still serves the surf community today.
 You can also find Heritage surf shops in Ocean City and Margate NJ.
 Heritage Surf and Sport’s mission is to provide all its customers with the largest variety of premiere surf and skate products on the market today.
 Through the help of their friendly knowledgeable staff, patrons of Heritage will experience the meaning of the phrase “only a surfer knows the feeling”.
 We invite you to browse and discover more about Heritage and its tradition of serving the South Jersey shore communities.

 Dan Heritage, Age 18, 1962